 the lack of healthy investment interest and fair competition,

-the absence of public interest and public good concerns,
+the absence of concern for the public interest and public good,

 a battlefield of significant power pressures and interference of interests from authorities, business actors and civil actions.

-Based on the performed ANT analysis on Savamala urban actor-networks and their distribution within urban decision making layers, general summary of urban development prospects in the neighbourhood may be the following: (1) lack of elaborated, strategic policies in urban development and investment; (2) cumbersome institutional structure;
+Based on the performed ANT analysis on Savamala, urban actor-networks and their distribution within urban decision-making layers, a general summary of the urban development prospects in the neighbourhood includes the following: (1) a lack of elaborated, strategic policies in urban development and investment; (2) a cumbersome institutional structure;

-(3) distribution of publicly owned empty plots and spaces in Savamala to private investors/owners; (4) vertical clientelism in institutional framework (??); (5) up-to-date legal documents and policy agendas which do not correspond to urban reality; (6) over- powered and personalized Nation State as a key actor on citywide scale (BWP example); (7) semi-legal institutionalizations become official practice and a pool of opportunities for future exploitation; (8) provision of instruments for powerful actors to realize their interests through controversial institutionalizations; (9) unregulated economic incentives and measures; (10) economic aspects strongly influence political aspects and actors in post-socialist context; (11) institutionalization of private interests of powerful economic actors and marginalization of civic initiatives and public interest; (12) ”growth without development” (??) roots in top-down approach to regulatory, managerial and financial networks; (13) privileged foreign and domestic developers in Waterfront/ Sava amphitheatre/ Marina Dorcol Redevelopment (??, Stojkov, 2015); (14) political actors in Serbia have support for the replication of extreme neoliberal practices, such as Thatcher-Regan model (workshop data); (15) housing and commercial purposes of 80% of BW spaces (??);
+(3) the distribution of publicly owned empty plots and spaces in Savamala to private investors/owners; (4) vertical clientelism in the institutional framework (??); (5) up-to-date legal documents and policy agendas which do not correspond to urban reality; (6) an over- powered and personalized Nation State as a key actor on the citywide scale (BWP example); (7) semi-legal institutionalizations become official practice and a pool of opportunities for future exploitation; (8) provision of instruments for powerful actors to realize their interests through controversial institutionalizations; (9) unregulated economic incentives and measures; (10) economic aspects strongly influence political aspects and actors in the post-socialist context; (11) institutionalization of the private interests of powerful economic actors and marginalization of civic initiatives and public interest; (12) ”growth without development” (??) rooted in the top-down approach to regulatory, managerial and financial networks; (13) privileged foreign and domestic developers in the Waterfront/ Sava amphitheatre/ Dorcol Marina Redevelopment (??, Stojkov, 2015); (14) political actors in Serbia have support for the replication of extreme neoliberal practices, following the Thatcher-Reagan model (workshop data); (15) housing and commercial purposes for 80% of BW spaces (??);

-(16) spatial fragmentation and unequal distribution of resources in Savamala - Waterfront and Upper (Urban) Savamala; (17) the lack of participatory and communication culture;
+(16) spatial fragmentation and unequal distribution of resources in the Savamala - Waterfront and Upper (Urban) Savamala; (17) the lack of participatory and communication culture;

-(18) biased role of the media in advertising urban projects (BWP); (19) apathy of population concerning semi-legal, anti-constitutional, neglected public interest issues in BWP;
+(18) the biased role of the media in advertising urban projects (BWP); (19) the apathy of the population concerning semi-legal, anti-constitutional, neglected public interest issues in BWP;

 the lack of long-term strategic approach to cultural institutions and agendas - activities and initiatives (such as those in Savamala) are short lasting with no certain future (expert interview Petovar); (21) civil initiatives in Savamala have neither social nor political power, nor sufficient public support and funding (expert interview Petovar); (Table 5,6).

-The dissemination of these important factors through the distinguished urban assemblage networks offer an overview of how pre-socialist, socialist, post-socialist and transitional in the Savamala neighbourhood have merged into its current urban reality.
-Based on Table XX and Figure XX (ANT paper), the effects of the mentioned urban development prospects (1-21) within urban assemblage networks are such that:
+The dissemination of these important factors through the distinguished urban assemblage networks offer an overview of how the pre-socialist, socialist, post-socialist and transitional in the Savamala neighbourhood have merged into its current urban reality.
+Based on Table XX and Figure XX (ANT paper), the effects of these urban development prospects (1-21) within urban assemblage networks are such that:

 Managerial

-The pillars of the managerial amenability of task at the neighbourhood level in Belgrade are the functions of City Mayor, City Architect and City Manager introduced by 2002 Law on local governance (??).
+The pillars of the managerial amenability of tasks at the neighbourhood level in Belgrade are the functions of the City Mayor, City Architect and City Manager as introduced by the 2002 Law on Local Governance (??).
 More generally, it is the role of the Minister of Construction, Transportation and Infrastructure at the national level.
-As of practice, these functions have shown to be political party figures and crucial links in distributing central decisions (government, prime minister) at the city level.
+In practice, these functions have shown to be political party figures and crucial links in distributing central decisions (government, prime minister) at the city level.

-For example, in the case of BWP, although the Prime Minister was the leading figure in the negotiations and deals with the Arabian investor, the agreements were signed by the Minister and the City Mayor in the name of the Republic of Serbia While taking all the credits in the media of the announced success of the project, the Prime Minister has enough power to distribute duties and avoid direct responsibility in this obviously disputable case.
+For example, in the case of BWP, although the Prime Minister was the leading figure in the negotiations and deals with the Arabian investor, the agreements were signed by the Minister and the City Mayor in the name of the Republic of Serbia While taking all the credit in the media for the announced success of the project, the Prime Minister has enough power to distribute duties and avoid direct responsibility for this obviously disputable case.